 All year, Monday to Friday, Open by appointment only, Tel.
 055 59164/59417

-about 2 years by Stephen Harmer 5 / 5The perfect example of Alberti's teaching that the garden should be on such a slope, you should enter from the lower part of the garden but the ascent should not be noticed as there is so much to experience.
+over 2 years by Stephen Harmer 5 / 5The perfect example of Alberti's teaching that the garden should be on such a slope, you should enter from the lower part of the garden but the ascent should not be noticed as there is so much to experience.
 Once you reach the top the whole garden is laid out below you, and you wonder at the climb you have made.
 The garden should be exposed to the sun and have a vista over the surrounding land.

 The reviews and ratings originate in all cases from third parties.
 Gardenvisit is in no case responsible for the correctness or accuracy of the reviews.
 Reviews and similar information are not an expression of Gardenvisit's opinions.